Allocating the application

 - the duty under s21 to avoid unreasonable delay.

-Under s37A(5), a council may extend the time to exceed twice the maximum time period specified in the RMA only if the applicant agrees to the extension and the matters in s37A(1) have been taken into account.
+Under s37A(5), a council may extend a time period to exceed twice the maximum time period specified in the RMA only if the applicant agrees to the extension and the matters in s37A(1) (as noted above) have been taken into account.

-Close communication with the applicant is required when proposing the use of s37A.
-Applicants need to be contacted as early as possible if there may be a need to extend time frames and given reasons why.
+It is good practice for applicants to be contacted as early as possible if there may be a need to extend time frames and explain why this is required.
 Applicants are likely to be more agreeable to an extension of time frames when they understand the reasons why.
+It is implicit in the RMA that, if a timeframe is extended, it should be for a specified period or until a specified event occurs.
+If only a short extension is required (for example, five days), specifying the length of the extension may help gain the applicant’s agreement.

 Time extensions may be appropriate in the following situations: